BrentSeidel/Ada-Lisp/README.md

 little language, not another port of Common Lisp.
 1. Macros.
 This is a long term goal.
 I would like to implement these, but I need to figure out how first.
-2. Local variables.
-This is currently under development.
-3. Object oriented features.
+2. Object oriented features.
 This will probably never happen.
-4. Closures.
+3. Closures.
 This will probably never happen.
-5. Passing functions as parameters.
+4. Passing functions as parameters.
 This may happen.

 ## Internals